Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters

-Mapped back to the fermionic system, the brane termination operators should be bosonic but should be even or odd under translation so that the OP is finite in Classes 1 or 2, respectively.
+Mapped back to the fermionic system, the brane termination operators should be bosonic but should be even or odd under translation so that the OP is nonzero in Classes 1 or 2, respectively.

-$S_{1}$ is, for instance, an order parameter which is finite in Class 1 but vanishes in Class 2 since translation invariant operators terminate its bulk.
+$S_{1}$ is, for instance, an order parameter which is nonzero in Class 1 but vanishes in Class 2 since translation invariant operators terminate its bulk.
 To construct a candidate with reversed behavior, we can choose operators such as $O(i) = i\chi_{0}(i)\chi_{\pi}(i)$ or $i\bchi_{0}(i)\bchi_{\pi}(i)$, which are parity invariant but translation odd, to terminate the fermionic brane.
-Hence, candidate order parameters which uniquely give a finite value for Class 2 include
+Hence, candidate order parameters which give a nonzero value for Class 2 only include

 and a similarly constructed $S'_{2}$ with fermionic ends $\chi_{0}(1) \chi_{\pi}(1)$ and $\bchi_{0}(L)\bchi_{\pi}(L)$.